 Be sure to check department websites for additional resources.

-The Backman Scholar Award is awarded to one to two students in select science majors per year to work with a mentor over two summers and the academic year on a scientific research project and to attend a related conference.
+The Beckman Scholar Award is awarded to one to two students in select science majors per year to work with a mentor over two summers and the academic year on a scientific research project and to attend a related conference.

 Clare Boothe Luce Scholars

-Clare Booth Luce Scaholars Program provides students with computational research opportunities in the physical sciences, pure & applied mathematics, and computer science.
+Clare Booth Luce Scholars Program provides students with computational research opportunities in the physical sciences, pure & applied mathematics, and computer science.
 Scholars receive stipends for research work over summer and the following academic year as well as support for materials, equipment, and conference fees.